mdhillon9/odin-landing-page/README.md

 ![image](https://user-images.githubusercontent.com/126652917/227807705-2749efe9-a28f-42d5-a170-39d3ab188e6d.png)

 The project below was created to be as close as possible to the template.
 Stock images were free for use, found at Pexels.com.
-Please view accompanying html and CSS code via index.html and landingstyle.css
+Please click on the link to view the project.

+<strong><a href= "https://htmlpreview.github.io/?https://github.com/mdhillon9/odin-landing-page/main/index.html">View Landing Page</a></strong>